Tony Marston's Blog About software development, PHP and OOP

 https://blog.covibe.us/the-pitfalls-of-excessive-decoupling-in-software-development-striking-the-right-balance/

-I'm sorry, but "loosely coupled" does not mean reducing the number of dependencies, it means reducing the possibilty of the ripple effect when a change in one module necessitates a corresponding change in the other.
+I'm sorry, but "loosely coupled" does not mean reducing the number of dependencies, it means reducing the possibility of the ripple effect when a change in one module necessitates a corresponding change in the other.
+This involves making the function signature to be as generic as possible.
+Low coupling refers to a relationship in which one module interacts with another module through a simple and stable interface and does not need to be concerned with the other module's internal implementation.

 Decoupling is taking a functionality or set of functionalities out of an existing application, and making it completely independent that it can act and be developed on its own.